Over 5,500+ deterministic checks plus multi-agent LLM scans, across 14+ frameworks. Including industry-leading Google disciplines — SRE, DORA, SLSA.

 Point Firstlight at a repo.
 It runs the deterministic checks and the LLM dimension analysers against the shared DD rubric.
 You get eight artefacts — every finding cited to a line of code.

-Connect a repo
+Hand it a repo

-Scored against eight framework families
+Scored against 14+ framework families

 Every finding mapped to a recognised standard — including Google's own SRE and DORA, evaluated the way Google would.
 And every finding is additionally tagged to SOC 2 Trust Services Criteria and ISO/IEC 27001 Annex A, keyed to your diligence checklist.